sanam2405/MadAnalysis5Assessment/README.md

 ## Testing

 The testing of a small unit has been done (UNIT TESTING) using the Catch2 library.
-The corresponding code has been written in the 'testing.cpp' file.
+The corresponding code has been written in the <i> 'testing.cpp' </i> file.